olemb/overdub/notes.rst

 Todo:

 * add solo button (button 10).
-* replace some literals in gamepad.py with constants.
 * show time as MM:SS.DD
 * play back recording when scrubbing in stopped mode?